-The Deuterocanon is a collection of eleven books that are sometimes mistakenly referred to as the Apocrypha.
-“Deutero” means “second” and so the deuterocanonical books refer to a second canon, the first canon being the Old and New Testaments.
+The Deuterocanon is a collection of fourteen books that are sometimes mistakenly referred to as the Apocrypha.”Deutero” means “second” and so the deuterocanonical books refer to a second canon, the first canon being the Old and New Testaments.
 The deuterocanonical books include: Baruch, Bel and the Dragon, Ecclesiasticus, 1 and 2 Esdras, Additions to Esther, The History of Susanna, Judith, 1 and 2 Maccabees, The Prayer of Manasseh, The Song of the Three Holy Children, Tobit, and The Wisdom of Solomon.
 The Catholic, Eastern Orthodox, Ethiopian Orthodox, and Oriental Orthodox churches consider these books to be inspired.